houshuang/blog/content/posts/2013-03-29-time-tracker-one-week-on-new-features.md

 little popup saying "surfing" also reminds me of that.
-And being able to quickly close the lid when my wife says dinner is ready, without worrying about the time tracker running, and some category getting an extra bunch of hours added on it, is also a relief.
-(I also changed the format of the data files to nice time codes, like this:
+And being able to quickly close the lid when my wife says dinner is ready, without worrying about the time tracker running, and some category getting an extra bunch of hours added on it, is also a relief.<!-- more --> (I also changed the format of the data files to nice time codes, like this:

 ```